transmitic/transmitic/README.md

 ## Comparison To Other Tools

+**FTP**
+Transmitic is most similar to FTP (though the FTP protocol is not supported).
+You choose which files and folders you want to download from other computers.

 **Bittorrent**
 Transmitic does not support bittorrent, or bittorent like functionality, in that Transmitic cannot download the same file from multiple peers to download it faster.